tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 $ sudo nano /etc/cjdroute.conf
 ```

-This file contains everything that is required for cjdns to run, so be careful not to remove anything else, unless
+This file contains everything that is required for CJDNS to run, so be careful not to remove anything else, unless
 you know what you are doing.
 You need to head down to this line:

 ```